matsrietdijk/workshop-hr-inf/README.md

 ruby app.rb
 ```

-## Running the Haskell application
+### Running the Haskell application

+To run the Haskell application the following commands should be executed from the projects root directory:

 ```bash
 cd haskell